 Constraint set $(1)$ ensures that each SKU is assigned to at most one shelf in the picking loop.
-The Constraints $(2)$ and $(3)$ enforce the precedence order constraints: Constraint set $(2)$ imposes that $y_o$ is at least as big as the maximum shelf index $k$ assigned to any SKU with order rank $o$, and $(3)$ ensures that all SKUs with a precedence rank $o$ other than 1 are assigned to a station $k \geq y_{o-1}$, that is, to a station corresponding to the last station containing a SKU with the next smaller rank or to a station later in the loop.
-The Constraints $(4) -- (6)$ enforce balanced workload among the stations.
-Constraint set $(4)$ is used to determine the value of the auxiliary variables $z_v$ representing the total number of picking operations allocated to station $k$.
+Constraints $(2)$ and $(3)$ enforce the precedence order constraints: Constraint set $(2)$ imposes that $y_o$ is at least as big as the maximum station index $k_r$ of a shelf $r$ a SKU with order rank $o$ is assigned to, and $(3)$ ensures that all SKUs with a precedence rank $o$ other than 1 are assigned to a station $k \geq y_{o-1}$, that is, to a station corresponding to the last station containing a SKU with the next smaller rank or to a station later in the loop.
+The Constraints $(4)$ -- $(6)$ enforce balanced workload among the stations.
+Constraint set $(4)$ is used to determine the value of the auxiliary variables $z_k$ representing the total number of picking operations allocated to station $k$.
 Using this variable, Constraints $(5)$ and $(6)$ ensure that the workload allocated to each station respects the maximum permitted relative deviation from the average workload among all stations.
 Constraints $(7)$ ensure that the total width of the SKUs assigned to a shelf $r$ plus the required gaps between each pair of SKUs in a shelf does not exceed the width $w_r$ of the shelf.
-Finally, Constraints $(8)$ and $(9)$ enforce the domains of the variables $x_{v,r}$ and $y_o$.
+Finally, the Constraints $(8)$ and $(9)$ enforce the domains of the variables $x_{v,r}$ and $y_o$.